AASanusi/music-playlist/README.md

 ### Existing Features

 #### Welcome
   - This is the introductory section that welcomes the user to the application.
-It provide them with information about the application and how to go about using it.
-It provides them the options to either view songs or add songs to the playlist.
+It provides information about the application and how to go about using it.
+  - Users will have the option to either view songs or add songs to the playlist.

 ![Screenshot of welcome info of app](assets/images/screenshot-of-welcome-info-to-app.png)

 #### View Songs On Playlist
-  - This is the section where user chooses to view the songs on the playlist.
-This section showcases all the songs on the playlist for users to copy.
+  - After user chooses to view songs, a tabulated list of songs will appear for users to view.

 ![Screenshot to view playlist](assets/images/screenshot-to-view-playlist.png)

 #### Submit Songs To Playlist Section
-  - This is the submit section that allows the users to submit songs via inputting the artist name and song name.
+  - After user chooses to submit songs, they will then need to add additonal informatio to add song.
-  - There's an option to add artist name they would like to submit to the playlist.
+  - User will need to input the artist name they would like to submit.
-  - There's an option to add song name they would like to submit to the playlist.
+  - After inputting artist name, user will need to input the song name in order to submit the song to the playlist.
+  - The user can go back to the main menu and view the song they've added to the playlist.

 ##### Image 1: Submitting Songs To Playlist